-- 6.2.3 When the laboratory employs staff members through contracting, the laboratory shall ensure any key personnel who are contractors are identified.
-NVLAP and the affected validation program shall be informed when a change in the key personnel employed through contracting occurs or when the direct supervision of this category of personnel is not possible. - NOTE When any change occurs in contracted key personnel, the laboratory shall ensure NVLAP and the validation program is notified. - 6.2.4 An individual may be assigned or appointed to serve in more than one position provided it does not create a conflict of interest and maintains impartiality of the testing activities.
+6.2.3 When the laboratory employs staff members through contracting, the laboratory shall ensure any key personnel who are contractors are identified.
+NVLAP and the affected validation program shall be informed when a change in the key personnel employed through contracting occurs or when the direct supervision of this category of personnel is not possible.
+Contracted laboratory staff shall also be subject to the CST LAP's proficiency exam process (See 3.3).

+NOTE: When any change occurs in contracted key personnel, the laboratory shall ensure NVLAP and the validation program are notified.

+- 6.2.4 An individual may be assigned or appointed to serve in more than one position provided it does not create a conflict of interest and maintains impartiality of the testing activities.
 To the extent possible, the laboratory director and the person responsible for implementing and maintaining the management system should be independently staffed. - 6.2.5 The laboratory person(s) responsible for implementing and maintaining the management system shall receive management system training preferably in ISO/IEC 17025.
-If training is not available in ISO/IEC 17025, minimum training shall be acquired in the ISO 9000 series, especially ISO 9001, or equivalent with emphasis for internal auditing - 6.2.6 The laboratory staff responsible for the testing activities shall have knowledge and skills commensurate with the scope of work such as a technical degree (e.g., a bachelor's degree in computer science, computer engineering, electrical engineering, etc.), similar technical discipline or equivalent experience (e.g., professional certification, etc.).
-For more details regarding the staff members' required expertise for each program, see the annex associated with the specific test methods. - 6.2.7 The laboratory personnel who manage, perform or verify work affecting the results of laboratory activities shall possess knowledge and have undergone training on/in the areas listed below: - a) general requirements of the test methods, including generation of test reports; - b) system security concepts; - c) physical security; - d) identification and authentication technologies and techniques; - e) familiarity with cryptographic and security methods and terminology; - f) standards compliance; - g) familiarity with all FIPS publications referenced in this document and NIST Handbook 150; - h) operation and maintenance of NVLAP/Validation Program-mandated testing tools; and - i) familiarity with the internet and internet-related software and the ability to locate and securely download references and information from a given website. - 6.2.8 Only the laboratory personnel shall take all actions necessary to perform the testing activities and record the results, including the loading, compiling, configuring, and execution of mandatory test tools. - 6.2.9 The laboratory shall have a competency review program and procedures for the evaluation and maintenance of the competency of each staff member for each test method the staff member is authorized to conduct.
+If training is not available in ISO/IEC 17025, minimum training shall be acquired in the ISO 9000 series, especially ISO 9001 or equivalent with emphasis on internal auditing - 6.2.6 The laboratory staff responsible for the testing activities shall have knowledge and skills commensurate with the scope of work such as a technical degree (e.g., a bachelor's degree in computer science, computer engineering, electrical engineering, etc.), similar technical discipline, or equivalent experience (e.g., professional certification, etc.).
+For more details regarding the staff members' required expertise for each program, see the annex associated with the specific test methods. - 6.2.7 The laboratory personnel who manage, perform, or verify work affecting the results of laboratory activities shall possess knowledge and have undergone training on/in the areas listed below: - a) general requirements of the test methods, including generation of test reports; - b) system security concepts; - c) physical security; - d) identification and authentication technologies and techniques; - e) familiarity with cryptographic and security methods and terminology; - f) standards compliance; - g) familiarity with all FIPS publications referenced in this document and NIST Handbook 150; - h) operation and maintenance of NVLAP/Validation Program-mandated testing tools. - 6.2.8 Only the laboratory personnel shall take all actions necessary to perform the testing activities and record the results, including the loading, compiling, configuring, and execution of mandatory test tools. - 6.2.9 The laboratory shall have a competency review program and procedures for the evaluation and maintenance of the competency of each staff member for each test method the staff member is authorized to conduct.
 An evaluation and an observation of performance shall be conducted annually for each staff member by the immediate supervisor or a designee appointed by the laboratory director.
 A record of the annual evaluation of each staff member shall be dated and signed by the supervisor and the employee.